drug-design/course/docs/chapters/protein-structure.md

 #### Hydrophobic Effect

-The burial of non-polar residues inside the core of the protein by reducing  unfavorable interactions with the surrounding water is known as the "hydrophobic effect".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/hydrophobic-effect-39659279'><i class='fa fa-play' aria-hidden='true'></i></button>The burial of non-polar residues inside the core of the protein by reducing  unfavorable interactions with the surrounding water is known as the "hydrophobic effect".
 The hydrophobic effect is considered to be one of the most important forces that contributes to the tertiary and also the quaternary structure of globular proteins.
 The interpretation of this phenomenon is that water-water interactions are the most favorable interactions and in effect, the water squeezes out the hydrophobes so it can interact with itself, leaving the hydrophobes to interact with themselves.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer